uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 {interactive end}

-You may have noticed that the numbers on boxes in the game were in a random order, which meant that finding the target number was basically luck!
+You may have noticed that the numbers on the boxes in the game were in a random order, which meant that finding the target number was basically luck!
 You might have found it on your first try, or if you were less lucky you might have had to look inside almost all the boxes before you found it.
 This might not seem like such a bad thing since you had enough lives to look under all the boxes, but imagine if there had been 1,000 boxes, or worse 1,000,000!
 It would have taken far too long to look through all the boxes and the target number might have never been found.